kumo-js/kumo-plugins/plugins/cert-uploader/README.md

 ```

 Note that you would need to join the option name and value with `=` for `body`, `private-key` and `chain`.
+Also as certs are multiline texts, you would need to quote them.

 Arguments are as follows: